megakemp/megakemp.github.io/_posts/2017-10-20-cake-at-pluralsight.md

      class="screenshot-noshadow-caption" />
 <span class="caption">Overview of the demo application used in the course.</span>

 The course is about creating a complete _build and deployment pipeline_ for that application — from source code to software running in the cloud — all using Cake.
-Along the way, you'll get to know Cake's features and put them all to practice to overcome the challenges of automating a build and deploy process, both on .NET and on .NET Core.
+Along the way, you'll get to know Cake's features and how to use them to overcome the challenges of automating a build and deploy process, both on .NET and on .NET Core.

-Here are some of the main topics:
+Here are some of the topics covered in the course:

 - **Compiling** an ASP.NET web application on Windows and an ASP.NET Core one on macOS.
 - **Testing** with xUnit.net while measuring code coverage.
 - **Versioning** by generating a semantic version number.
-- **Packaging** as a NuGet and Web Deploy package on Windows, and as Zip archive on macOS.
+- **Packaging** as a NuGet and Web Deploy package on Windows, and as a Zip archive on macOS.
 - **Deploying** to an Azure Web App using Octopus Deploy, Web Deploy and the Kudu REST API.
 - Doing **Continuous Integration** with TeamCity, Visual Studio Team Services and Travis CI.

 My goal was to come up with as many scenarios as possible, throw them at Cake and see if it made my life easier or more difficult.
 The result?
-Not only was I able to complete many common tasks (like running the tests or packaging the application) in a matter of minutes, but the build script came out remarkably short and — most importantly — _readable_.
+Not only was I able to complete many common tasks (like running the tests or packaging the application) in a matter of minutes, but the final build script came out remarkably short and — most importantly — _readable_.

 [Cake][] is a great build automation tool — especially if you're a C# developer — and I really think it shows in the course.
 I'm very happy with how this course turned out, and I hope you'll enjoy [watching it][CakeCourse] as much as I did baking it. 🙂